The great, ancient, all encompassing

 shamanism is unique to each culture, free of dogma, and universally shamans travel (through a shamanic journey) to the upper, middle, and lower worlds

-In this modern world, shamanism can provide insight, illumination, guidance and wholeness on a spiritual level, and is a powerful practice of empowerment and healing.
+In this modern world, shamanism can provide insight, illumination, guidance and wholeness, and is a powerful practice of empowerment and healing.

 If your soul feels called to experience shamanic healing, Heather would be honored to partner with and support you on your journey.
 You can find her here.